aws-samples/shopfloor-connectivity/docs/sfc-extending.md

 }
 ```

-The InitializeAdapter message is sent by the core to the service, providing it with the subset of the configuration
-information that is relevant for the adapter instance.
-This allows the service to bootstrap with a minimum of
-configuration, just enough to bootstrap and listen for the InitializeAdapter request.
-When the SFC core starts, it will
-send a specific InitializeAdapterRequest to the adapter service.
-The service uses the configuration information in the
-request to (re-)configure the protocol adapter.
-The service returns a response containing an indication of whether the
-configuration of the adapter was successful, and if this is not the case additional error information.
-When the request
-fails, a timeout occurs or the service is not reachable, then the SFC core will periodically retry by re-sending the
-request.
-The configuration, as JSON format in the adapterConfiguration field, contains all relevant configuration data
-selected by the SFC core for that adapter.
-The adapter can use an instance of the SFC ConfigReader class, to read the
-configuration data as an instance of the configuration type class for the adapter.

-The ReadValues method is a streaming server request, meaning that after receiving the ReadValues request from the SCF
-core it can stream values it read with the specified interval back to the client, that resides in the SFC core until the
-SFC core closes the connection.
-The SourceReadValueRequest contains the identifier of the source and a list of channels
-to read for that source, similar to the ProtocolAdapters interface read method parameters, used for JVM implementations
-of an adapter.
-This makes it possible to provide a JVM implementation of an adapter that can run in the SFC core
-process, as well as an IPC service, with little effort as the SFC implementation contains generic Service helper classes
-to wrap the adapter classes.
+Initialization Process: The InitializeAdapter message is sent by the core to the service, providing it with the subset of configuration information relevant for the adapter instance.
+This allows the service to bootstrap with minimal configuration, just enough to listen for the InitializeAdapter request.
+When the SFC core starts, it sends a specific InitializeAdapterRequest to the adapter service.
+The service uses this configuration information to (re-)configure the protocol adapter.
+The service returns a response indicating whether the configuration was successful, including additional error information if it wasn't.
+If the request fails, times out, or the service is unreachable, the SFC core will periodically retry by re-sending the request.
+The configuration, in JSON format in the adapterConfiguration field, contains all relevant configuration data selected by the SFC core for that adapter.
+The adapter can use an instance of the SFC ConfigReader class to read the configuration data as an instance of the configuration type class for the adapter.

+ReadValues Method: The ReadValues method is a streaming server request.
+After receiving the ReadValues request from the SFC core, it can stream values read at the specified interval back to the client in the SFC core until the core closes the connection.
+The SourceReadValueRequest contains the identifier of the source and a list of channels to read for that source, similar to the ProtocolAdapters interface read method parameters used for JVM implementations of an adapter.
+This allows for easy implementation of both JVM adapters running in the SFC core process and IPC services, as the SFC implementation contains generic Service helper classes to wrap the adapter classes.

-The data returned by the service as stream to the core contains the ID of the source, a map indexed by the channel names
+Data Structure: The data returned by the service as a stream to the core contains:

+- The ID of the source
+- A map indexed by channel names containing the values
+- A timestamp
+- An error description in case of failure

-containing the values, a timestamp, and in case of an error description.
-The structure of the returned data is the same
-as returned by the ProtocolAdapters read method.
-A major difference is that, to provide type-fidelity between the data
-read by the adapter and received by the SFC core, that the message for returning the ChannelValues has a specific one-of
-field in the message for every datatype supported by the SFC core.
-The SFC framework has helpers that abstract storing
-the value in the distinctive field for the type of the data by the adapter.
-The SFC core has internal helpers to extract
-the data in the original format.
-Additional wrappers for other than JVM implementation will be part of future adapter
+The structure of the returned data is the same as that returned by the ProtocolAdapters read method.
+A key difference is that, to provide type-fidelity between the data read by the adapter and received by the SFC core, the message for returning the ChannelValues has a specific one-of field for every datatype supported by the SFC core.
+The SFC framework provides helpers that abstract storing the value in the distinctive field for the data type by the adapter.
+The SFC core has internal helpers to extract the data in the original format.
+Additional wrappers for non-JVM implementations will be part of future adapter implementations.
-implementations.

 ## Using JVM protocol adapter classes as IPC services